sandbox/ecipriano/run/expansion.c

 }

-We write a video with the evolution of the temperature field.
+We write the animation with the evolution of the n-heptane mass fraction, the interface position and the temperature field.

 clear();